ninbrm/ninbrm.github.io/_posts/2014-11-25-spatialdb-book.md

 </a>

-Our book, [Spatial Database for GPS Wildlife Tracking Data] (http://link.springer.com/book/10.1007%2F978-3-319-03743-1), is published!
+Our book, <a href="http://link.springer.com/book/10.1007%2F978-3-319-03743-1" target="_blank">Spatial Database for GPS Wildlife Tracking Data</a>, is published!
 It present practial guidance to set up an advanced data management system for data from GPS tracking of animals in PostgreSQL/PostGIS and R.